yassouali/ml-blog/_posts/2020-05-15-deep-semi-supervised.md

 on the original and augmented examples.
 (2) it can generate a diverge set of examples improving the sample efficiency and (3) it is capable of providing the missing inductive biases for different tasks.

-Motivated by these points, [Qizhe Xie et al.](https://arxiv.org/abs/1904.12848) propose to apply the following augmentations to generate transformed versions of the unlabeled inputs:
+Motivated by these points, [Xie et al.](https://arxiv.org/abs/1904.12848) propose to apply the following augmentations to generate transformed versions of the unlabeled inputs:
 * RandAugment for Image Classification: consists of uniformly sampling from the same set of possible transformations in PIL, without requiring any labeled data to search to find a good augmentation strategy.